-Therefore, AhG3 recommends UUID's are used as an external reference between standards.
-In this schema a UUID is used to locate data, but not to interpret data.
+Therefore, AhG3 recommends UUID's are used as an external reference between data defined by standards.
+For example, an external reference between a STEP data item and a QIF data item.
 The difficulty with this scheme is finding a system that can interpret the data once located.
 Various schemes have been proposed, including at least two for ISO 10303.
 The conflict on which scheme is best has led to three years of discussion.

 Fortunately, a W3C protocol has recently become available to define how to interpret the located data.
 Decentralized Identifiers, better known as DiD's, allow for the method to be specified as part of the identifier.
 Thus, for example, the conflict within ISO 10303 can be resolved by the following DiD's.
 The first DiD being used to connect data in a digital thread.
 The second DiD being used to archive data for a CAD application.
-The information that follows the final colon (":") is not shown, but can be a UUID.
 The third DiD shows how the same convention can be extended to data that has a QIF encoding.
+The data that follows the colon depends on the protocol and maybe a UUID as shown.

-did:thread:step:
+did:thread:step: 0d7b99ce-e079-4db8-9559-30e60b131e4a

-did:archive:step:
+did:archive:step: ad62d1c1-3371-4431-9918-40f91cf9f53f

-did:thread:qif:
+did:thread:qif: 059ce9f7-50a1-4cde-a478-477c45f718a1